Gricel-lee/EvoChecker-Installation/Installation Errors Q&A/README.md

-## - Error: /usr/bin/python3: can't open file 'scripts/plotFront3D.py': [Errno 2] No such file or directory
+## - Error: /usr/bin/python3: can't open file 'scripts/plotFront3D.py': [Error 2] No such file or directory
   ![image](https://user-images.githubusercontent.com/63869574/128545208-5a738952-a6ac-46e5-ae90-c1cfb877a16d.png)

   ### Solution
   This appears when the Evochecker is called from another (java) project, which does not have the python file plotFront3D.py.
-Temporarilly, you can copy the folder 'scripts' into the (java) project and run it again.
+Temporarily, you can copy the folder 'scripts' into the (java) project and run it again.